 Chilli and Black Pepper Tofu

-- 250 g tofu cut into bite-sized cubes
+- 250 g tofu (firm or extra firm) cut into bite-sized cubes

 - 4 large red chilli peppers cut into strips, discard some seeds to suit how hot you want it